microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatSubmission.md

       - `[AttackSimDurationTime <TimeSpan?>]`: The duration (in time) for the attack simulation.
       - `[AttackSimId <String>]`: The activity ID for the attack simulation.
       - `[AttackSimUserId <String>]`: The unique identifier for the user who got the attack simulation email.
-    - `[InternetMessageId <String>]`: Specifies the internet message id of the email being submitted.
+    - `[InternetMessageId <String>]`: Specifies the internet message ID of the email being submitted.
 This information is present in the email header.
     - `[OriginalCategory <String>]`: submissionCategory
     - `[ReceivedDateTime <DateTime?>]`: Specifies the date and time stamp when the email was received.
     - `[RecipientEmailAddress <String>]`: Specifies the email address (in smtp format) of the recipient who received the email.
     - `[Sender <String>]`: Specifies the email address of the sender.
     - `[SenderIP <String>]`: Specifies the IP address of the sender.
-    - `[Subject <String>]`: Specifies the subject of the email .
+    - `[Subject <String>]`: Specifies the subject of the email.
     - `[TenantAllowOrBlockListAction <IMicrosoftGraphSecurityTenantAllowOrBlockListAction>]`: tenantAllowOrBlockListAction
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Action <String>]`: tenantAllowBlockListAction
       - `[ExpirationDateTime <DateTime?>]`: Specifies when the tenant allow-block-list expires in date time.
-      - `[Note <String>]`: Specifies the note added to the tenant allow block list entry in the format of string.
+      - `[Note <String>]`: Specifies the note added to the tenant allow-or-block list entry in the format of string.
       - `[Results <IMicrosoftGraphSecurityTenantAllowBlockListEntryResult[]>]`: Contains the result of the submission that lead to the tenant allow-block-list entry creation.
         - `[EntryType <String>]`: tenantAllowBlockListEntryType
-        - `[ExpirationDateTime <DateTime?>]`: Specifies when will this entry expire in date time.
+        - `[ExpirationDateTime <DateTime?>]`: Specifies the date and time when the entry expires.
         - `[Identity <String>]`: Specifies the identity of the entry generated by the tenant allow block list system.
         - `[Status <String>]`: longRunningOperationStatus
         - `[Value <String>]`: Specifies the value of the created tenant allow block list entry.